Group-IB/pythf/README.md

 {
     "status": "IN PROGRESS" | "FINISHED" | "FAILED", "verdict": None | True | False,
-    "error": "Some error"  # optional field only for "FAILED" status }
+    "report_url": "https://..." # The report url (only for "FINISHED" analyzes) "error": "Some error"  # optional field only for "FAILED" status }
 ```